MarkBensman/BSc-Thesis/README.md

 The code depends on the work:
 https://github.com/DepartmentofNeurophysiology/Dynamic-clamp-information-protocol

-code files must be placed in /code/foundations/ folder.
+Code files must be placed in /code/foundations/ folder.